 Wendy Robbins: Have a solid WHY you are doing this business.
 Your why needs to make you cry.
 Find your passion.
 Have a solid emotional reason why you are in the industry.
 If it’s just about money, find another business.
 It’s about the clients you serve.
 Prepare to work longer hours than you ever have.
 Make sure to have systems in place for everything.
 Hire and train the best teams.
 Keep training.
 We have all gone into a lot of dispensaries where the budtenders are not properly trained.
 Your accountant needs to be familiar with cannabis laws like 280E.
 Your lawyers need to be excellent litigators and keep up with current, changing laws.
 We created Bud Camp, an online education accelerator, to help entrepreneurs navigate the tricky parts and learn from successful teachers on how to succeed.

-Thank you, Wendy and Karen, for taking the time out to talk to us!
+, Wendy and Karen, for taking the time out to talk to us!
 We truly appreciate it.
 You ladies are awesome!